AlbinLindskog/Backend_task/README.rst

-Your task is to implement the function ´create_account_and_transfer´ that creates an account and transfer to Bindit, stores the information in the db through the models ´Account´ and ´Transfer´, and most importantly; gracefully handles any errors and problems that could occur.
+Your task is to implement the function ´create_account_and_transfer´ that creates an account and transfer to Bindit, stores the information in the db through the models ´Account´ and ´Transfer´, and most importantly; gracefully handles any errors and maintains data integrity.

 To your help you have a python client that communicates with Bindit's API over HTTPS, ´BinditClient´.
 Note that you do not need to implement BinditClient, it is a stub, intended to be mocked in tests.
 Likewise are the actual tests stubs,